nopebri1994/CSCL-CI/readme.rst

-Colaboration program with Defriyan Tri Gusman
+Collaboration Program with Defriyan Tri Gusman
 ###################
 What is CodeIgniter
 ###################